 BEC Exam Pass Rates

-Historically the business environment and concepts exam has been one of the parts that CPA candidates perform the lowest on.
+Historically, the BEC CPA exam section has been one of the parts that CPA candidates perform the lowest on.
 In 2005, the pass rate was only 43 percent.
 It has consistently risen since then to a peak of 50 percent in 2015.